 - In 2019 contact the school to meet the teachers and have a look in the classrooms.
 You may need to visit more than once.

 - Have conversations over the holidays how to be organised for getting ready on a school morning, try on the uniform so it’s comfortable (no scratchy labels) or do up a visual timetable for what to pack in their bag.

-Local high schools organise “anxiety buster” days at the start of the school year.
-Contact your child’s school before school starts to find out their details.
+Some local high schools organise “anxiety buster” days at the start of the school year or you can contact the school to make an appointment.

 What parents can do

 Plan for the transition – take the time and it will help.
 Remember growth spurts, hormonal changes and other changes can create temporary setbacks in things such as organisational skills.
 Take a deep breath and start again.

 It is important that you have a relationship with the school and this would be with your child’s teacher or the teacher in charge of your child’s age group (different schools have different roles) and the school SENCO (Special Education Needs Co-ordinator).